 If your Monstera Deliciosa is truly variegated, you can increase variegation by pruning your plants to where it has more variegation, which ideally will increase variegation growth.
 So if you cut your stem back to the last variegated leaf, the next few leaves it grows are likely to be variegated as well.
 (Same method for a Philodendron Birkin that is reverting.)

-Too much variegation is not a good thing, however.
+Too much variegation is not always a good thing, however.
 The more variegated a plant is, the more mutations it has, and the weaker it is.
 Leaves that are mostly white or yellow will not photosynthesize as well as a regular leaf because they are missing too much chlorophyll.
-They also might die off, like the one below.